A Semiparametric Discrete Hawkes Model with a Collapsed Gaussian-Process Prior: The GP-DHP Model

+This observation model is useful for binned event series whose conditional variability is larger than that allowed by a Poisson likelihood.
+The Hawkes structure specifies the conditional intensity \(\lambda(t)\), while the size parameter \(\kappa\) controls residual count dispersion around that intensity.
+As \(\kappa\to\infty\), the likelihood reduces to the Poisson likelihood.

 As in any additive Hawkes decomposition, \(b(t)\) and the excitation contribution \(\sum_d N(t-d)f(d)\) are not uniquely identifiable without additional structure.
-If \(b(t)\) were modeled by an unconstrained GP, slowly varying temporal patterns could be attributed either to the baseline or to accumulated excitation, leading to ambiguous decompositions.
-We resolve this by (i) imposing a seasonally structured prior on the baseline and (ii) using a nonstationary, lag-dependent prior on \(f(d)\) that shrinks long-range effects.
-Together these priors restrict the solution space and yield stable, interpretable decompositions (see Section~\ref{synthetic}).
+Slowly varying temporal patterns can otherwise be attributed either to the baseline or to accumulated excitation.
+We address this by using a seasonal baseline prior for calendar-scale variation and an excitation prior that combines a standard parametric memory kernel with a flexible GP correction.
+The projection in Section~\ref{sec:decomposition} then gives a unique minimum-prior-norm decomposition of the optimized latent trajectory.

-\paragraph{GP prior for the baseline \(b(t)\).} We place a zero-mean GP prior \(b \sim \mathcal{GP}(0, K_b)\) with a kernel that captures seasonal recurrence, and along-term trend: